veres-one/docs.veres.one/docs/sectors.md

 ## Financial Services

-Banks, credit unions, and other financial institutions benefit from stronger identity verification and cost effective know-your - customer checks, reducing fraud and easing regulatory compliance.
+Banks, credit unions, and other financial institutions benefit from stronger identity verification and cost effective know-your-customer checks, reducing fraud and easing regulatory compliance.

 ## Humanitarian

 Over one billion people in the world are unable to prove their identity, restricting access to financial services, education, and healthcare.
-Developing countries and service organizations can use Veres One to provide a root identity enables access services and helps coordinate aid.
+By providing underserved individuals with a Veres One identifier, developing countries and service organizations coordinate the provision of services and aid.

 ## Trade